typetokrish/WooCommerce-Easy-Download-Products/readme.md

 ## Tests

-This plugin has tested in latest wordpress version and twenty sixteen theme.
-Not tested on any premium themes along with other plugins . now how they can dive into the project, include important links to things like issue trackers, irc, twitter accounts if applicable.
+This plugin has been  tested in latest wordpress version and twenty sixteen theme.
+Not tested on any premium themes along with other plugins .

 ## License